Me, My Books, and My Code

 After Sun I spent two years as a Developer Advocate for webOS at Palm.
 Though webOS has had a tragic history at HP, it’s still my favorite OS and I continue to support the Open webOS efforts.

-In early 2012 I joined Nokia as researcher playing with fun future stuff that I can’t tell you about.
+In early 2012 I joined Nokia as researcher playing with fun future stuff like Bluetooth LE beacons, crazy Arduino things, embedded interfaces, and smart city technology.

 Throughout it all I’ve focused on graphics and usability, with a renewed interest in scene graphs, interactive ebooks, and how to make user interfaces better.